Mahil Gaila: Demography

 As of 2011, Mahil Gaila has a total number of 754 houses and population of 3403 of which 1693 include are males while 1710 are females according to the report published by Census India in 2011.
 The literacy rate of Mahil Gaila is 77.71%, higher than the state average of 75.84%.
 The population of children under the age of 6 years is 335 which is 9.84% of total population of Mahil Gaila, and child sex ratio is approximately 948 as compared to Punjab state average of 846.

 As per the report published by Census India in 2011, 1093 people were engaged in work activities out of the total population of Mahil Gaila which includes 920 males and 173 females.
 According to census survey report 2011, 86.73% workers describe their work as main work and 13.27% workers are involved in Marginal activity providing livelihood for less than 6 months.

-Mahal Clan

-Mahal or Mahil is one of the innumerable clans ("gotra") of Jat Sikhs.

-There were 2.9 million Jat-Sikhs in Punjab according to the 1911 Census.
-Irfan Habib claims Jats occupied the Indus valley about the beginning of first century CE.
-They were pastoralists who spread into Punjab by the start of the eleventh century CE, and in time they abandoned pastoral way of life and became agriculturist.

-Sir Denzil Ibbetson describes Mahal or Mahil: "A small Jat tribe which appear to be chiefly found in Jullundur and Amritsar, Their ancestor is said to have been a Rajput from Modi in the Malwa”.

 Major-General A. E. Barstow claims: "Mahils -these trace their descent from the Tur Rajputs and came from Delhi.
 The clan holds Shahpuri Khurd and Kalan, also Namol in the Sunam tahsil and Khanpur in Dhuri.